aimikel/messagebird/README.md

 ### SMS Overview
 In order to get an overview of all SMSes, the user should navigate in the SMS area on the left and click on the option 'SMS Overview'.
-The application uses cURL in order to retrieve the messages as they arrive through the Messagebird's API and manipulates the returned data to display the messages and the pagination.
+The application uses `cURL` in order to retrieve the messages as they arrive through the Messagebird's API and manipulates the returned data to display the messages and the pagination.
-Moreover, the application sets to a COOKIE the ids retrieved from the messages above.
+Moreover, the application sets the ids retrieved from the messages above to a COOKIE.

-As instructed in the assignment, on window load the application uses the receiveMessages() function to retrieve the messages with a set interval.
+As instructed in the assignment, on window load the application uses the `receiveMessages()` function to retrieve the messages with a set interval.
 The COOKIE mentioned above is now used to validate which messages have already been displayed in the overview table or not.
 This functionality is performed as mentioned below:
-For each receiveMessages() call the application parses the messages' ids and compares them with the ids already stored in the COOKIE.
+For each `receiveMessages()` call the application parses the messages' ids and compares them with the ids already stored in the COOKIE.
 For each message, if its id is not already stored in the COOKIE, the application renders it by appending a new line in the overview table and pushes this message's id in the COOKIE.
 Also alters the pagination's links with the new ones.